seleya-x/esg_assessment/README.md

 ## 3. Extract & Assessment
-Using GPT to analyze file content and extract information through prompt engineering.
+Using GPT to analyze file content and extract information through prompt engineering. in this project, we use native chat.completions api with openai.AzureOpenAI.

 ### 3.1.
 Title Extract prompt